Demystifying URL Structure: A Comprehensive Guide to Understanding and Interpreting URLs

 Subdomain (optional) #

-example we have “subdomain” as our one-and-only subdomain
+example we have “subdomain” as our one-and-only subdomain.

 If you own a domain, you can create subdomains for free.
 This way, you can host multiple applications under the same name.